greydanus/greydanus.github.io/steinbeck.md

 “‘Thou mayest rule over sin,’ Lee.
 That’s it.
 I do not believe all men are destroyed.
 I can name you a dozen who were not, and they are the ones the world lives by.
 It is true of the spirit as it is true of battles – only the winners are remembered.
 Surely most men are destroyed, but there are others who like pillars of fire guide frightened men through the darkness. <u>‘Thou mayest, Thou mayest!’
 What glory!
 It is true that we are weak and sick and quarrelsome, but if that is all we ever were, we would, millenniums ago, have disappeared from the face of the earth.
 A few remnants of fossilized jawbone, some broken teeth in strata of limestone, would be the only mark man would have left of his existence in the world.</u> But the choice, Lee, the choice of winning!
 I had never understood it or accepted it before.
 Do you see now why I told Adam tonight?
 I exercised the choice.
 Maybe I was wrong, but by telling him I also forced him to live or get off the pot.
 What is the word, Lee?”

-“Timshel,” said Lee.
+“_Timshel_,” said Lee.
 “Will you stop the cart?”

 “You’ll have a long walk back.”

 Lee climbed down.
 “Samuel!” he said.

-“<u>Here I am.</u>” The old man chuckled.
+“<u>Here I am</u>.”
+The old man chuckled.
 “Liza hates for me to say that.”

 “Samuel, you’ve gone beyond me.”